-|Main PA Aneurysm And Fish Mouth Pulmonary Valve: A Case Report
+|Main Pulmonary Artery Aneurysm and Fish Mouth Pulmonary Valve: A Case Report

 |Sakine Hadi1, Mehrnoush Toufan1, Poune Pashapour2

 |1Cardiovascular Research Center, Tabriz University of Medical Sciences, Tabriz, Iran

 2Department of Echocardiography, Faculty of Medicine, Tabriz University of Medical Sciences, Tabriz, Iran

 Viewed : 2881 times

 Downloaded : 2349 times.

-Keywords : Aneurysm, Bicuspid Pulmonary, valve, Heart
+Keywords : Bicuspid pulmonary valve, Main pulmonary artery, Aneurysm

-Conclusion: Main pulmonary artery aneurysm and fish mouth bicuspid pulmonary valve,both are rare cardiac anomalies that sometimes presented in association.
-Pulmonic stenosis can occur as an isolated anomaly but more often is part of a complex of defects.
-The present report emphasizes the fact that an isolated bicuspid anomaly of the pulmonary valve may be compatible with normal cardiac anatomy and remain uneventful even on its own accord, although our case presents with signs and symptoms of severe pulmonic stenosis at the age of 36.
+Conclusion: Both main PA aneurysm and fish mouth bicuspid pulmonary valve are rare cardiac anomalies that are sometimes presented in association with other heart diseases.
+Pulmonic stenosis can occur as an isolated anomaly but more often is a part of complex defects.
+The present report emphasizes the fact that an isolated bicuspid anomaly of the pulmonary valve may be compatible with normal cardiac anatomy and remain uneventful even on its own accord, although our case presented signs and symptoms of severe pulmonic stenosis at the age of 36.